pudjamansyurin/gen-core/README.md

 - [x] Day names in RTC is not editable yet
 - [x] Handle SIMCOM logs array when offline
 - [x] ~~EEPROM Emulation ?
 How about external EEPROM modules?~~
-- [ ] Handle DTR pin for SIM5300e (sleep mode)
 - [x] Handle HMI Secondary CAN
 - [x] Handle RTC reset when (no BMS & Li-ION empty), need sync RTC
 - [x] Standardize frame data which sent to server, ignore ATrack frame.
 - [x] Change HAL_Delay() to osDelay()
-- [ ] Something wrong with I2S DMA Data Width (it should be Half-Word, not Byte)
 - [x] ~~Remove DMA_handler files~~
 - [x] Remove any un-necessary array, use pointer if possible for simplicity
-- [ ] Slow down report time when no BMS
 - [x] Calibrate audio volume
-- [ ] Use hierarchy algorithm to handle simcom error
 - [x] Encode Command Frame from Server to IOT
 - [x] Calibrate simcom signal level from db to linear
-- [ ] Handle "Phone Plugged Status" from HMI-2
 - [x] ~~Set audio volume to max at first, then set to default.
 Because the external speaker has AGC.~~
 - [x] Check ACK on every REPORT / RESPONSE frame.
 If not receive ACK response, resend (2 times), then restart the SIMCOM if still failed.
 - [x] Check COMMAND before clearing the Buffer
+- [x] Slow down report time when no BMS (5x longer)
+- [ ] Handle "Phone Plugged Status" from HMI-2
+- [ ] Use hierarchy algorithm to handle simcom error
+- [ ] Something wrong with I2S DMA Data Width (it should be Half-Word, not Byte)
+- [ ] Handle DTR pin for SIM5300e (sleep mode)
+- [ ] SIM5300e SSL communication
+- [ ] Handle migration from STM32F407VG to STM32F423VH
+  - [ ] Use AES features in new STM32F423VH
 - [ ] Lock all global variable to minimize RTOS problem.
 - [ ] Scale down "BMS Voltage", and set warning on 20% value.
 - [ ] RTOS: add master thread
 - [ ] RTOS: give timeout for any osWaitForever
 - [ ] Implement this UBX library:
   - https://github.com/sparkfun/SparkFun_Ublox_Aacrduino_Library
+- [ ] Fix SIMCOM auto restart when receive Command from server

 ## Hardware Progress:
 - [x] Add SMD Fuse